lily-joh/InstagramClone2/README.md

 ## Notes
 While building the app, I encountered the problem that image view did not work in Home tab even though everything else was displayed fine.
-That was caused by 'Cleartext HTTP traffic not permitted' error, and I fixed that by adding 'android:usesCleartextTraffic="true"' in AndroidManifest.xml.
+It was caused by 'Cleartext HTTP traffic not permitted' error, and I fixed it by adding 'android:usesCleartextTraffic="true"' in AndroidManifest.xml.

 ## Open-source libraries used